Disability Justice is Social Justice; Lean In (2017)

 You’re at the playground.
 Other than the obligatory accessible parking spots, you don’t observe any efforts made to make the environment accessible.
 The ramps dead end at a sidewalk and don’t lead up to the swing set, slides, monkey bars, merry go round, or jungle gym/climbing area.
 The swings are the old kind, flat and horizontal, with no back support.
 The playground surface is uneven and covered with slippery pebbles.
 The merry go round is adorned with lights that flash on and off while it spins.

 You’re watching the news.
 There is a financial analyst discussing how a certain policy will “cripple the economy.”
-Another panelist comments on saving habits of millennials, remarking that they are “too blinded by instant gratification” to save money at the same rate of previous generations.
+Another panelist comments on saving habits of Gen Z and millennials, remarking that they are “too blinded by instant gratification” to save money at the same rate of previous generations.
 A third panelist retorts that the only reason Baby Boomers saved is due to being raised by parents who were still “paralyzed by fear at the horrors they survived during the Great Depression,” not because they were inherently more responsible than millennials.

 This is but a tiny sample of the world we live in.
 It is a world designed by and for non-disabled individuals; a world where accessibility is perceived as extraneous, bothersome, costly, and usually an afterthought.
 It is a world where numerous individuals with disabilities STILL lack basic rights, autonomy, and access.
 It is a world that is better than it was, but still is extremely, unquestionably, excessively ableist.